 ---------------------------------------------------------------

-In the VA's mind, a NEXUS Letter is your corroborating evidence that the diagnosis code/issue is Service-Connected.
-This evidence can be documented within your service medical records, it can be a battle buddy's statement of when the diagnosis code/issue happened or any other form of evidence that connects the diagnosis code/issue to your time in service.
+In the VA's mind, a NEXUS Letter is your corroborating evidence that the VA Diagnosis Code/Issue is Service-Connected.
+This evidence can be documented within your service medical records, it can be a battle buddy's statement of when the VA Diagnosis Code/Issue happened or any other form of evidence that connects the VA Diagnosis Code/Issue to your time in service.

 What is a NEXUS Letter for VA Disability? | VA Claim for Service-Connection | theSITREP